alkeryn/penumbra_indexer/readme.md

 around `Penumbra` and a `Box<dyn Db>`, meaning it'll use `Penumbra` to get onchain data and use any struct that impl the `Db` trait to save and query the data to the database, it could be anything, even ram.

-the indexer has a `update_task` function that basically fetch the lattest block height, download all the missing blocks from the lattest synced and save them to database.
+the indexer has a `update_task` function that basically fetch the latest block height, download all the missing blocks from the latest synced and save them to database.

 the `auto_sync` function is then calling `update_task` in a loop, waiting 5 seconds after each time.